 Let me outline what makes remote work different from office work.

 Public WiFi interception.
 Cafe and coworking WiFi may have weak encryption.
-Login credentials and traffic can be intercepted.
+Login credentials and traffic can be intercepted — Forgetting to turn on a VPN at a cafe is easy — and captive portals that log DNS queries are more common than most people think.
 See our public WiFi safety guide for details.

 Home router vulnerabilities.
 Default passwords, outdated firmware — your home router can become an entry point for attackers.